Sneak Peek – Marked

 The cockpit had held.
 Barely.
 The viewport was spiderwebbed across the lower left corner, and half the console had gone dark.
 But what hit me first — what stopped the methodical inventory cold — was the smell.

 Hot metal and scorched polymer, yes.
 The expected chemical signatures of a crash.
-But underneath all of that, something I hadn’t anticipated.
-Something clean and electric and wild.
+But underneath all of that, something clean and electric and wild.
 Ozone and rain-soaked stone.
 The charged sweetness of air after a lightning strike.
 Plant life.
 Soil that smelled shockingly similar to the forests back home.

 The planet was alive.